-LEAPS is protected by patents in the United States issued in February 2006, April 2007, and August 2007.
-The LEAPS patents, which expire in 2021, 2022 and 2021, respectively, include overlapping claims, with composition of both matter (new chemical entity), process and methods-of-use, to maximize and extend the coverage in their current format.
+LEAPS is protected by patents in the United States issued in February 2006, April 2007, August 2007, January 2019 and March 2019.
+The LEAPS patents, which expire in 2021, 2022, 2021 and three in 2032, respectively, include overlapping claims, with composition of both matter (new chemical entity), process and methods-of-use, to maximize and extend the coverage in their current format.
+One issued U.S. application is a joint application with Northeast Ohio Medical University ("Neoucom") and CEL-SCI will share the ability to use the patent, unless CEL-SCI licenses the rights to the patent from Neoucom.
 In October 2017, a patent was issued in Europe for LEAPS, which expires in 2029.

-CEL-SCI has six patent applications pending in the United States and one in Europe for LEAPS, which, if issued, would extend protection through 2034, subject to any potential patent term extensions.
-One pending U.S. application is a joint application with Northeast Ohio Medical University ("Neoucom").
-If granted, CEL-SCI will share the ability to use the patent, unless CEL-SCI licenses the rights to the patent application and any ensuing patent from Neoucom.
+CEL-SCI has four patent applications pending in the United States and one in Europe for LEAPS, which, if issued, would extend protection through 2034, subject to any potential patent term extensions.

-As of December 19, 2018, there were no contested proceedings and/or third party claims with respect to CEL-SCI's patents or patent applications.
+As of December 12, 2019, there were no contested proceedings and/or third party claims with respect to CEL-SCI's patents or patent applications.